Karinliu/weekly-nerd-1819/@supports/@supports.md

 The browser now looks like this:
 <img width="1280" alt="Screenshot 2019-06-18 22 19 50" src="https://user-images.githubusercontent.com/32538678/59718416-75858380-921a-11e9-883a-ecf4d7342e09.png">

 And it is true.
-The browser shows purple text.
+The browser shows red text.